Arash217/project-2-1819/README.md

 #### Fix

-Fixed the issue by adding font-display: swap; to all @font-face rules.
+This issue can be solved by adding 'font-display: swap;' to all '@font-face' rules.

 ```diff
 @font-face {